MicrosoftDocs/query-docs/query-languages/dax/openingbalanceyear-function-dax.md

 ## Example
 The following sample formula creates a measure that calculates the 'Year Start Inventory Value' of the product inventory.

-To see how this works, create a PivotTable and add the field, CalendarYear, to the **Row Labels** area of the PivotTable.
-Then add a measure, named **Year Start Inventory Value**, using the formula defined in the code section, to the **Values** area of the PivotTable.

-## Code

 ```dax
 =OPENINGBALANCEYEAR(SUMX(ProductInventory,ProductInventory[UnitCost]*ProductInventory[UnitsBalance]),DateTime[DateKey])